boostercloud/booster/docs/chapters/05_going-deeper.md

 You did it, we just updated our resource template file!
 Now when you run `boost new:type', it will contain the comment you added earlier 🚀
 Of course, this is a simple example, and you may want to add new methods, import something, you name it!

-Now you may have questions about this feature, here are some answers to questions you may have:
+Here are some answers to questions you may have:

 #### QA
 <details>